sansicoin/educoin_v2/README.md

 controversial.

 The `master` branch is regularly built and tested, but is not guaranteed to be completely stable.
-[Tags](https://github.com/vietmarek/educoin_v2/tags) are created regularly to indicate new official, stable release versions of Educoin.
+[Tags](https://github.com/vietmarek/educoinv_v2/tags) are created regularly to indicate new official, stable release versions of EducoinV.

 Testing
 -------